Hyperemesis Gravidarum (Morning Sickness x 100)

-Hyperemesis gravidarum is NOT morning sickness; nor is it normal, mild, or temporary vomiting that most pregnant moms have in early pregnancy.
-If you have HG, you are in bed, on the floor, over the toilet, anywhere then with your head up and eyes open.
-If you have HG it is impossible to read, drive, or move.
+Hyperemesis gravidarum is NOT morning sickness.
+Nor is it normal, mild, temporary vomiting some moms have in early pregnancy.
+If you have HG, you are in bed, on floor, over toilet, anywhere other than head up and eyes open.
+If you have HG you do not read, drive, or move.

-Drinking more than a teaspoon of water makes you yak, lifting your head and opening your eyes is a momentous occasion that takes much pre-thought and effort.
-You are in a dark hole with little hope of seeing the light at the end of tunnel.
+More than a teaspoon of water makes you throw up, lifting your head and opening your eyes is a momentous occasion that takes much pre-thought and effort.
+You are in a place with a long way ahead to getting to where you are going, seeing only speck of light at end of a long tunnel.

 If you know someone with HG, help them.
 They need it.
-Consider them an invalid and do not downplay their feelings – they feel awful and don’t need the added pressure to buck up and act normal.
-Left untreated, HG can cause anemia, severe malnutrition, dehydration, hypoglycemia, and serious complications like fluid/electrolyte imbalances.
+Consider them an invalid.
+Do not downplay their feelings – they feel awful and don’t need added pressure to buck up and act normal.
+Left untreated, HG can cause anemia, severe malnutrition, dehydration, hypoglycemia, serious complications like fluid/electrolyte imbalances.
 Depression is often a secondary complication of HG.
+Death of baby and sometimes mother is also common when the woman does not seek help.

 You are not alone.